Universe in a black hole in Einstein$-$Cartan gravity

 at a nearly constant energy density

-As $a$ increases after a bounce, the term on the left-hand side of (\ref{coef}) increases from 0 to nearly 1 and $T$ decreases from $T=T_\textrm{max}$ to $T=T_\textrm{max}/\sqrt{2}$.
-When $T\approx T_\textrm{max}/\sqrt{2}$, the term in (\ref{coef}) is nearly 1 and the universe begins to expand exponentially at a nearly constant $T$ (inflation).
-An exponential expansion lasts until the term in (\ref{coef}) decreases significantly below 1 and $T$ continues to decrease.
-The universe then starts expanding according to (\ref{equ}) and moves from the torsion-dominated era to the radiation-dominated era.
-In a scenario with one bounce, the relations (\ref{cond}) and (\ref{exp}) constrain the time interval $t_\textrm{infl}$ of the exponential expansion: $Ht_\textrm{infl}\gtrsim 23$.
+As $a$ increases after a bounce, the term on the left-hand side of equation (\ref{coef}) increases from 0 to nearly 1 and $T$ decreases from $T=T_\textrm{max}$ to $T=T_\textrm{max}/\sqrt{2}$.
+When $T\approx T_\textrm{max}/\sqrt{2}$, the term in equation (\ref{coef}) is nearly 1 and the universe begins to expand exponentially at a nearly constant $T$ (inflation).
+An exponential expansion lasts until the term in equation (\ref{coef}) decreases significantly below 1 and $T$ continues to decrease.
+The universe then starts expanding according to equation (\ref{equ}) and moves from the torsion-dominated era to the radiation-dominated era.
+In a scenario with one bounce, relations (\ref{cond}) and (\ref{exp}) constrain the time interval $t_\textrm{infl}$ of the exponential expansion: $Ht_\textrm{infl}\gtrsim 23$.
 This interval depends on $\tau(\beta_\textrm{cr}-\beta)^{-1}$.

 For $\beta=0$, the universe in a black hole is oscillatory with an infinite number of bounces and crunches (cycles).
 If $0<\beta<\beta_\textrm{cr}$, then the universe is cyclic with a finite number of cycles.
 In this case, the scale factor at a crunch is greater than the scale factor at the preceding crunch.
 As $\beta$ increases, the number of cycles decreases and the accelerated expansion of the universe in each cycle is closer to exponential.
-If $\beta\lesssim\beta_\textrm{cr}$, then the universe has only one bounce and expands indefinitely through the torsion-dominated era with a period of an inflationary phase, radiation-dominated era, matter-dominated era, and cosmological-constant era.
+If $\beta\lesssim\beta_\textrm{cr}$, then the universe has only one bounce and expands through the torsion-dominated era with a period of an inflationary phase, radiation-dominated era, matter-dominated era, and then indefinitely in the cosmological-constant era.
 If $\beta\ge\beta_\textrm{cr}$, then an exponential expansion of the universe would last indefinitely (eternal inflation).
 This behavior as a function of $\beta$ was confirmed numerically in \cite{Sha}.\\